statechannels/statechannels/packages/nitro-protocol/docs/channel-client-api/channel-client.channelclient.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Class that wraps the channel-provider's JSON-RPC interface and exposes a more convenient API
+Class that wraps the JSON-RPC interface of @<!-- -->statechannels/channel-provider

 <b>Signature:</b>